mjuenema/bitstring/README.rst

 This version of **bitstring** has been edited to work with <https://micropython.org/>.

+* Code supporting Python 2.6 may no longer work.
 * The <https://github.com/micropython/micropython-lib/tree/master/copy> module must
   be installed because it is missing from MicroPython.
 * The ``MmapByteArray()`` has been removed as there is no **mmap** module in